raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 ### Ideas

 - Currently, the scrolling program only warns about abnormal temperature.
 Can you add the same behaviour for pressure and humidity?
-- You could create a simple graphical thermometer which outputs different colours / patterns depending on the temperature.
+- You could create a simple graphical thermometer which outputs different colours or patterns depending on the temperature.
 - If you haven't done so already, experiment with a bottle and the [pressure sensor](https://www.raspberrypi.org/learning/astro-pi-guide/sensors/pressure.md).

 ## Detecting movement